 How Do You Decide?

 Here are some possible items that might appear on a bucket list.
-These are things I've tossed together off the top of my head--a couple appear on my own list--most do not.
+These are things I've tossed together off the top of my head.
+A couple of them appear on my own list; most do not.

 - Become a hermit and live off the land